Added 25th February, 2020

 By Jonathan Crouch

-Ultimately though, what’s important about this car is the way it showed how Honda had changed: has changed.
-This is now a brand able to continually develop cars people might really want to buy, as well as models they might simply find technically intriguing.
-A brand at the cutting edge of diesel development.
-And a brand able to understand the wants and needs of people beyond its home shores.
-With this car, this Civic Tourer and others since, it's finally clear that in all these areas, at long last, Honda has got the message.
-And the result in this case is one of the most appealing compact estate cars of its era.
+Ultimately, what’s important about this tenth generation Civic is the way it showed us how Honda has changed.
+This is now a brand able to continually develop cars people might really want to buy, as opposed to models that many of them would merely find technically intriguing.
+And a company able to understand the wants and needs of people beyond its home shores.
+With this MK10 design, it was finally clear that in both these areas, at long last, Honda had got the message.